 - the Financial Secretary has signified the Crown’s consent to the restoration (such consent is deemed given if no response is received within 7 days), if the Company has assets that vest in the Crown bona vacantia.

 The BVI Registry will charge $700 to administratively restore a Company, if the application is made within 12 months of the Company’s dissolution date.
 This fee will increase to $1,600 if the application is made later.

-- the restoration is being made to initiate, continue, or discontinue legal proceedings in the name of or against the Company;
+- the purpose of restoration is to initiate, continue or discontinue legal proceedings in the name of or against the Company;

-- the restoration is being made so the Company can make an application for its property (vested in the Crown bona vacantia) to be returned to the Company; or
+- the purpose of restoration is to make an application for the Company’s property that has vested in the Crown bona vacantia to be returned to the Company; or

-- the Company cannot be administratively restored, and the Court considers it just and fair to restore the Company.
+- in any other case, in which an administrative restoration application cannot be made, and the Court considers it just and fair to restore the Company.